Joseph C. Johnston

 Joseph C. Johnston (October 26, 1938 – September 19, 2015) was an American politician in the state of Iowa.

 Joe Johnston was born in Waterloo, Iowa.
 He was a lawyer.
 He served in the Iowa House of Representatives from 1969 to 1973 as a Democrat.
-He was the Democratic nominee for U.S. Congress from Iowa's Third District, running unsuccessfully against Republican incumbent Cooper Evans.
+He was the Democratic nominee for U.S. Congress from Iowa's 3rd congressional district, running unsuccessfully against Republican incumbent Cooper Evans.
 Following his death, the Iowa House of Representatives passed a resolution "in appreciation of his service."